bitovi/academy/src/react/9-context-hooks.md

 * Takes a context object and exposes the value to a child component
 * Used by custom hooks to simplify knowledge

-`useContext` allows for child components nested at any level nested within a provider to access the value the provider provides.
+`useContext` allows for child components nested at any level within a provider to access the value the provider *provides*.

 In the example above, the provider's value is a theme object (`THEMES.blue`).
-The theme is something that our `Button` component might want to use to style itself, so let's take a look at how that would works:
+The theme is something that our `Button` component might want to use to style itself, so let's take a look at how that would work:

 ```jsx
 import React, {useContext} from 'react'